The Contact Point

 Portugal has designated a contact point for the EJN-civil (European Judicial Network in civil and commercial matters).
 The contact point is a judge appointed by the Supreme Council of the Judiciary (Conselho Superior da Magistratura) by means of a competition.

-The national network is made up of: central authorities in accordance with the EU legal instruments, other international legal instruments to which Portugal is a party or in national legal provisions in the area of judicial cooperation in civil and commercial matters; administrative authorities with responsibilities in the area of judicial cooperation in civil and commercial matters; and professional associations that represent legal professionals directly involved in the enforcement of international and EU instruments relating to judicial cooperation in civil and commercial matters.
+The national network is made up of: central authorities in accordance with EU legal instruments, other international legal instruments to which Portugal is a party or national legal provisions in the area of judicial cooperation in civil and commercial matters; administrative authorities with responsibilities in the area of judicial cooperation in civil and commercial matters; and professional associations that represent legal professionals directly involved in the enforcement of international and EU instruments relating to judicial cooperation in civil and commercial matters.

 The national network does not comprise liaison judges or experts.

-National members of the network
+National Members of the Network

-Victim Protection Commission - Ministry of Justice
+Committee for the Protection of Victims of Crime - Ministry of Justice

 The network does not comprise experts.
 If an issue requires the opinion of an expert, the contact point requests the cooperation of the most appropriate national authority on a voluntary and informal basis.
 All national members are regularly encouraged by the contact point to cooperate in the specific areas of their competence and responsibility in judicial cooperation in civil and commercial matters.